Skip to main content

 Are Lions Clubs guaranteed to pay for hearing aids?

-No. Lions Clubs International says help is local.
+No. Lions Club help is local and not guaranteed.
 Some clubs may help with hearing aid costs, application fees, batteries, or referrals.
-Others may not have funding available at the moment.
+Others may not have funding available.

 What documents do hearing aid charities usually ask for?